-The SAI will be used to determine priority based on urgency identified through the initial telephonic screening and claims data.
+The SAI will be used to determine priority based on urgency identified through the initial telephonic screening and claims

-- Priority 1: those who become STAR Kids Members after the Operational Start Date and request immediate services. - Priority 2: those with the most complex medical or behavioral health needs or with an urgent need for services or service coordination. - Priority 3: those with needs that are less variable and who are currently receiving the services they require to remain stable.
+- Priority 1: those who become STAR Kids Members after the Operational Start Date and request immediate services. - Priority 2: those with the most complex medical or behavioral health needs or with an urgent need for services or service coordination.